-As I noted above, it is a curiosity of us humans that we impute meaning into everything that happens to us in our lives.
+As I noted above, it is a curiosity of us humans that we impute meaning to everything that happens to us in our lives.
 There is almost nothing that we experience, both in the outer world and within ourselves, that we don’t cloak with meaning.
 Someone says something and, without conscious thought, we experience the person’s words as nice, mean, funny, sarcastic, beautiful, nasty, or any of a thousand different meanings, when the words were only vibrations in the air.

 Meanings drive emotions, which, in turn, drive actions.
 So, for example, if someone says something that you find nasty, you might feel hurt or anger, and respond by sulking or saying something nasty in return.
 But someone else might find those same words as slyly ironic and respond with laughter.

 Thus the meaning we give to events and circumstances influences our actions in the world.
 Your life purpose gives your life meaning; the meaning you give your life determines how you feel about it and the actions you take.
 Choosing the right life purpose then becomes critical to the quality of your life.